-Climb the steep, wooded slope above Kolob Canyon, starting behind several large rocks in the streambed, up, then work left at the toe of a rock buttress.
-Traverse left, then down to the top of a short pourover.
+Climb the steep, wooded slope above Kolob Canyon, starting behind several large rocks in the streambed, then work left at the toe of a rock buttress.
+Traverse left then down to the top of a short pour over.
 You are now in the main MIA canyon watercourse.
 Scramble upcanyon.
-A short wall is surmounted either directly, or by climbing a ramp on the right and stepping back left.
-At the next obstacle, climb a steep slope on the left to gain an exposed traverse ledge - or, climb a steep slope on the right, then traverse easily back into the main watercourse.
-The main watercourse soon ends at a 40-foot (12 m) dryfall with a wider-than-fists crack in the back.
+A short wall is surmounted either directly or by climbing a ramp on the right and stepping back left.
+At the next obstacle, climb a steep slope on the right, then traverse easily back into the main drainage.
+After another short rock climb the main watercourse ends at a 40-foot (12 m) dryfall with a fist crack in the back.
 Stop 30 feet (10 m) back from the dryfall and ascend the noticeably smaller drainage on the right.

-Follow the drainage upward, to the base of a wall.
-Climb left along the base of the wall, then up again.
-Traverse left through brush to a wide pass that overlooks the upper basin of MIA Canyon (30 minutes to this point).
+Follow the drainage upward to a trail climbing straight up the left-hand slope.
+Follow this trail several hundred feet up, then traverse right to a wide pass that overlooks the upper basin of MIA Canyon (30 to 40 minutes to this point).

-From this viewpoint, carefully examine the complex terrain ahead.
-The upper basin is bounded on the left by cliffs and then a slinky little slot canyon (MIA Slot) dropping steeply into the basin (this is just above the "4WD" annotation on the map).
-To the right of this, is a complex, steep and tree-covered face that slides over into a deep slot canyon on the right.
-Take careful note of three snags (dead trees) at the canyon rim above the middle-left of the complex face – the three snags are where you are trying to go.
+Examine the complex terrain ahead.
+The upper basin is bounded on the left by cliffs and then a slinky little slot canyon (MIA Slot) dropping steeply into the basin.
+To the right of this is a complex, steep and tree-covered face that slides over into a deep slot canyon on the right.
+Take careful note of three snags (dead trees) at the canyon rim above the middle-left of the complex face – the three snags are where you are going.

 To this point, the dreaded MIA Trail is not so bad.
 It gets worse.